gparmer/ANRsim/03_anarch_econ/article.md

 ## What's the Mystery Econ Package?

 Heavy influence:  LF + SG + DJ + SS + INJ + QT.
-We drop the Dirty Laundries to increase the quality draw, and import Quality Time to also increase draw, and synergies well with the PVPs.
+We drop the Dirty Laundries to increase the quality draw, and import Quality Time to also increase both draw efficiency and synergy with the PVPs.

+## An Implicit Cost

+A cost to these economic packages is one that I haven't emphasized much:  many event econs require quite a few cards.
+Many people want to avoid playing upwards of 18 or more economy cards in their deck.
+Event econ decks are not for everyone, and not for every deck.
+I discuss the quantitative implications of this by investigating quality draw efficiency.
+However, this is one of the areas that your own qualitative reasoning will have to be used.
+In future articles, we'll discuss other economic engines beyond event-based economy.